mike-babb/seattle_streets/README.md

 Throughout this project I used this [qGIS map](./maps/seattle_streets.qgz) file to showcase many aspects of the added streets.
 This map is fully symbolized and after running all of the notebooks, the layers should load appropriately.
 The image below is an overall picture of the addded streets.
 Again, the red lines are the added streets joining discontinuous segements and the black lines are the existing streets.
 In v2.0, the blue lines are the lines connecting streets that cross the different city sectors: a street crossing from the West sector of the city to the East sector of the city.
 <img src="./graphics/ex_12_overall_v2.png" alt="overall" width="500" height="443"/>

 At the scale of the city - and due to the number of added street connections - it's hard to get a sense of the number of added streets.
-This image below is centered on north Capitol Hill and showcases many street discontinuities (check out Galer from West to East, in particular).
+This image below is centered on north Capitol Hill and showcases many within-sector street discontinuities (check out Galer from West to East, in particular).
 <img src="./graphics/ex_03_north_capitol_hill.png" alt="North Capitol Hill" width="500" height="267"/>

 This image is illustrative of many of the reasons for the discontinuties in Seattle: